akiratechhq/review-opyn-squeeth-2021-11/Readme.md

 $ npm run test

+> @squeeth/monorepo@1.0.0 test
-> @squeeth/hardhat@1.1.0 test
+> yarn workspace @squeeth/hardhat test

+yarn workspace v1.22.17
+yarn run v1.22.17
-> hardhat test --network hardhat
+$ hardhat test --network hardhat

-Compiling 100 files with 0.7.6
-Generating typings for: 101 artifacts in dir: typechain for target: ethers-v5 Successfully generated 136 typings!
-Compilation finished successfully
+No need to generate any newer typings.

   Liquidation Integration Test
     Liquidate normal vault when price is 2x
-      ✓ liquidate vault 0 (216ms)
+      ✓ liquidate vault 0 (176ms)
-      ✓ should revert if trying to leave vault1 a dust vault (208ms) ✓ fully liquidate vault 1, get the full collateral amount from the vault (239ms) ✓ fully liquidate vault 2, get expected payout (209ms) ✓ should revert when trying to liquidate vault 6 (nft vault underwater) but leave dust behind (341ms) ✓ fully liquidate vault 6, redeem nft and liquidate (326ms) ✓ should revert when trying to liquidate a safe vault (115ms) Save vault with uni nft when price is 4x
+      ✓ should revert if trying to leave vault1 a dust vault (162ms) ✓ fully liquidate vault 1, get the full collateral amount from the vault (205ms) ✓ fully liquidate vault 2, get expected payout (179ms) ✓ should revert when trying to liquidate vault 6 (nft vault underwater) but leave dust behind (243ms) ✓ fully liquidate vault 6, redeem nft and liquidate (276ms) ✓ should revert when trying to liquidate a safe vault (96ms) Save vault with uni nft when price is 4x
-      ✓ calling liquidation now will save vault 3 and get bounty (890ms) ✓ seller4 can save his own vault (220ms) Liquidate vault with uni nft when price is 8x
+      ✓ calling liquidation now will save vault 3 and get bounty (496ms) ✓ seller4 can save his own vault (201ms) Liquidate vault with uni nft when price is 8x
-      ✓ calling liquidation now will save vault5 + liquidate half of the remaining debt (439ms)
+      ✓ calling liquidation now will save vault5 + liquidate half of the remaining debt (415ms)

   Oracle Integration Test
     Get TWAP right after setup
       TWAP for squeeth/eth
-        ✓ fetch initial price (40ms)
+        ✓ fetch initial price
         ✓ fetch price twap for last 10 seconds
-        ✓ should revert while requesting twap with price too old (44ms) TWAP for eth/dai
+        ✓ should revert while requesting twap with price too old TWAP for eth/dai
         ✓ fetch initial price
         ✓ fetch price twap for last 10 seconds